salirzaidi/comms/lesson1/auto.md

 8. You have to select right COM Port and 115200 as the baud rate.
 See the snapshot below:
 ![Serial Monitor](../global_assets/signals.png)
 9. Now you can try a few different gestures and see the patterns.
-10. Finally, if it is of interest to you explore how you can implement Machine Learning to learn the gestures see here for instance: [TinyML] (https://dev.to/tkeyo/tinyml-machine-learning-on-esp32-with-micropython-38a6)
+10. Finally, if it is of interest to you explore how you can implement Machine Learning to learn the gestures see here for instance: [TinyML](https://dev.to/tkeyo/tinyml-machine-learning-on-esp32-with-micropython-38a6)

+# Transforming the data into bits
+Before LK's position can be transmitted over wireless wide area network.
+You need to transform x,y,z values into binary form.
+The values presented here are in integer format any way making your life easy.
+If you look into data sheet you can work out how to convert these back to proper units but we do not really need to worry about this yet.
+1. Now we need to convert this data into binary format and then store in byte array which can be transmitted.
+2. The format for the packet will be as follows:

+**Format**
+Initial three bits will be used for sign of the number so b0,b1,b2 are 1 if the number is negative, else 0.
+The next 2 bytes are for value of x, then 2 bytes for y and then 2 bytes for z.